Endodontics in London

 Endodontics: Root Canal Treatment

-If the dental pulp tissue becomes infected, it can result in severe and constant pain and in such cases, endodontic therapy, or root canal treatment is necessary to alleviate these symptoms and prevent the risk of further infection.
+So why might you require special treatment from an endodontist here at our excellent cosmetic dentists London?
+Well, if the dental pulp tissue becomes infected, it can result in severe and constant pain.
+In such cases, endodontic therapy (or root canal treatment) is necessary to alleviate these symptoms and prevent the risk of further infection.

-Dr Leonard Fox (pictured) is experienced in root canal therapy, having performed over 20,000 surgical procedures, Leonard has fantastic knowledge and experience.
+Dr Leonard Fox (pictured) is experienced in root canal treatment, having performed over 20,000 surgical procedures, Leonard has fantastic knowledge and is one of the most experienced specialists in performing root canal treatment in London.

 The process of root canal treatment